Here's All About Gyarah Murti, A Massive & Glistening Black Sculpture In The Heart Of The City

 The massive, glistening black sculpture depicting Gandhi’s iconic Dandi March of 1931 stands proudly in the heart of the city, easily visible on the Sardar Patel Marg, near Willingdon Crescent.
 This poetic sculpture by veteran artist and sculptor Devi Prasad Roy Chowdhury shows ten Indian people following Gandhi on his path-breaking Civil Disobedience protest, hence the name - 'Gyarah Murti'.

-Gandhi’s iconic retinue in the sculpture includes a woman with her head covered following close after him; a cluster of three men including a turbaned Sikh visibly of high pedigree, a Hindu scholar with a topi and an emaciated Muslim peasant; a Hindu man wearing a turban as a mark of intellectual distinction, with a religious mark etched on his forehead; an impoverished peasant looking far ahead, bearing no marks of class, caste or religion on his body; a Christian priest; another woman in a skirt and a young boy egging on a weary old man to travel farther.
+Gandhi’s iconic retinue in the sculpture includes a woman with her head covered following close after him; a cluster of three men, including a turbaned Sikh visible of high pedigree, a Hindu scholar with topi and an emaciated Muslim peasant; a Hindu man wearing a turban as a mark of intellectual distinction, with a religious mark etched on his forehead; an impoverished peasant looking far ahead, bearing no marks of class, caste or religion on his body; a Christian priest; another woman in a skirt and a young boy egging on a weary old man to travel farther.

 The prolific artist D.P.
 Roy Chowdhury (1899-1975), has created poetry in stone and on canvas.
 Throughout his life, he remained an artist who is said to have moved with and among the general public, choosing his figures and models from there.

 There has often been a lot of discussion about identifying the individuals of the Gyarah Murti group.
 But it is a pointless adventure, as those faces are recognizable not because they are famous, but because they belong to the common multitude.